acodili-jg/molecules/README.md

 # Molecules

-The Java applications that COULD fry your computer!
+The Java application that COULD fry your computer!

 ## Hardware Requirements